Mohammad-Ashikul-Islam/Mohammad-Ashikul-Islam/README.md

 ### Hi there, I'm Mohammad Ashikul Islam !

-<b> a freshly graduated CSE student from International Islamic University Chittagong.
+ a freshly graduated CSE student from International Islamic University Chittagong.
 I'm a passionate Web Developer with a hardworking mindset and determined to enrich my knowledge in this sector further with my dedication.
 I'm responsible, rational, prudent and self-dependent and also I believe in learning from mistake.
 I can work efficiently as an individual and also with a team.
-I'm never scared to take new challenges and deal with them <b>
+I'm never scared to take new challenges and deal with them

 ## Languages and Tools💻